 I received my B.A. from Princeton in 2013.
 I studied classics at Columbia University (2013-14) and early modern history at Trinity College, Cambridge as a Gates Cambridge Scholar (2014-15).
 In 2017-18, I was based at the Università di Bologna in order to pursue research on my dissertation as a Fulbright doctoral grantee.
+In 2018 and 2019, I was a visiting researcher at Harvard University, first as a fellow at the Houghton Library and later as an exchange scholar in the history department.

 “Licking the ‘beare whelpe’: William Lambarde and Matthew Parker Revise the Perambulation of Kent.”
 Journal of the Warburg and Courtauld Institutes 81 (2018): 154–171.